jkolden/otbi-chatbot/README.md

 # otbi-chatbot

+## Background
+This is the code for a chatbot that communicates with Oracle's Cloud ERP environments.
+The main intent is to show how chatbots can communicate with OTBI reports but there are also supported interactions for creating File-Based Imports as well as executing OTBI iBots.
+This demo was originally built for the Gartner Magic Quadrant demo in February, 2018, and has since been demonstrated over 600 times by Oracle's sales engineers around the globe.
+The main communication channel is Amazon's Alexa device though the bot might also be demonstrated using Facebook Messenger.

 ## Included in this repository:
 - `package-s1_otbi.zip` contains the exported package from MCS, including the mobile backend and the API code.
 - `OTBIBotGSE.zip` contains the exported chatbot YAML